This post is adapted from my book, King Alfred: A Man on the Move, available on Amazon.

 In 1109 Henry I ordered that the New Minster be moved to land that he had provided at Hyde, which was just outside Winchester at this time.
 It is possible that the New Minster had suffered from a fire prior to 1109, which might have made the move opportune.
 Or perhaps Henry I did not want the Saxon New Minster crampimg the style of the gleaming new Norman Winchester Cathedral.
 The re-located New Minster would then become known as Hyde Abbey.
 The blog post for Hyde Abbey and the mystery surrounding King Alfred’s remains (Winchester, Part 2) is here.

 Winchester did not suddenly have greatness thrust upon it at the time of King Alfred.
+According to version F of the Anglo-Saxon Chronicles, a minster at Winchester was established in 648.
 In around 660 it became the episcopal seat of the diocese of Wessex, replacing Dorchester-on-Thames.
 Bede tells us that the remains of the missionary Birinus were transferred here as well while Hedde was bishop, giving us a date range of 649 (around when Birinus died) and 703 (when Hedde died).
 I argue elsewhere that Sherborne may for a period during King Alfred’s life have been as important, if not more so, than Winchester.
 However, before and afterwards this would have not been the case, and even during that period Winchester would have remained very important.
 That it was the seat of the important Swithun is an indication of this.

 There is much more about the travels of King Alfred in my book, including maps and references.
 Tap or click on the image below to learn more about the book.